guames/design-patterns/README.md

 ###### Call:
 patterns.creational.builder.RunBuilder.main(args);
 ###### When you use this pattern:
+* The algorithm for creating a complex object should be independent of the parts that make up the object and how they’re assembled.
+* The construction process must allow different representations for the object that’s constructed.
 #### Factorymethod
 ###### Call:
 patterns.creational.factorymethod.RunFactoryMethod.main(args);
 ###### When you use this pattern:
+* A class can’t anticipate the class of objects it must create.
+* A class wants its subclasses to specify the objects it creates.
+* Classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate.
 #### Prototype
 ###### Call:
 patterns.creational.prototype.RunPrototype.main(args);